 - The overall cooking time of the recipes is about 45-60 minutes, invariably more than indicated.
 This is due to the prep work and often the prescribed cooking times just proved too short to properly cook them.
 Not ideal for weekday suppers…

-- Marley Spoon likes oven roasting vegetables, rocket leaves, little gem lettuce and yoghurt dips just a bit too much
+- Marley Spoon likes oven roasting vegetables, rocket leaves, little gem lettuce, and yogurt dips just a bit too much

 Carbonara gratin with cauliflower (6/10)

-The creamy carbonara combination is obviously great, but the cauliflower didn’t add much flavour nor texture.
+The creamy carbonara combination is obviously great, but the cauliflower didn’t add much flavor nor texture.
 The very large pieces of pancetta were (exceptionally) lean so unfortunately became a bit chewy.

 Red lentil dal with roasted cauliflower (9/10)

-This was our favourite; a richly flavoured curry that went very well with the toppings of stewed tomato, ginger, garlic and red peppers as well as the oven-roasted cauliflower.
-Finished off with fresh coriander and minty yoghurt.
+This was our favorite; a richly flavored curry that went very well with the toppings of stewed tomato, ginger, garlic, and red peppers as well as the oven-roasted cauliflower.
+Finished off with fresh coriander and minty yogurt.

 Tikka chicken masala with Hokkaido squash (6/10)